 In the western ghats, tropical forests are the best-preferred place for them to survive.
 These evergreen forests are safe for Lion Tailed Macaque as they remain untouched by humans.
 The saddest part is that they have been declared endangered by the IUCN Red List.

 The increasing population of humans and depletion of resources by them to fulfill their needs is the most prominent reason to lose their shelter places.
-Loss of habitat along with habitat fragmentation are such another factors.
-They are also being hunted for numerous purposes like for their skin, for the meat and also for the source of medicine as well.
+Loss of habitat along with habitat fragmentation is another factor.
+They are also being hunted for numerous purposes like for their skin, the meat, and also for the source of medicine as well.

 Various steps are taken to save this endangered species from extinction.
 Schedule 1 of the Wildlife (Protection) Act 1972, India has the laws which are made to protect these monkeys.
 The trading of this lion-tailed macaque is now illegal in appendix I of the Convention on International Trade in Endangered Species (CITES).

 Their population is very few in the local areas of Nilgiri and the species is about to extinct.
-This vulnerable specie has been declared endangered by the IUCN Red List.
+These vulnerable species have been declared endangered by the IUCN Red List.

-There are many reasons behind the reduction of the population of Nilgiri Tahr, but still, the prime reasons are not yet cleared.
+There are many reasons behind the reduction of the population of Nilgiri Tahr, but still, the prime reasons are not yet clear.

 2200-2500 individuals in total are present in the Wildlife.
-Numerous studies have even stated the set up different kinds of projects like hydroelectric projects, timber felling and monoculture plantation of eucalyptus and wattles have affected their survivals in the wild.
+Numerous studies have even stated the set up of different kinds of projects like hydroelectric projects, timber felling and monoculture plantation of eucalyptus and wattles have affected their survival in the wild.

 The illegal hunting of these innocent animals and the unwanted fragmentation of their habitat are some other factors that are responsible for the species to become endangered.

 Awareness has been spread among the natives of Tamil Nadu and Kerala to take the required measures to protect the vulnerable species of Nilgiri Tahr.
-Researches must be made to study about the Nilgiri Tahr by preparing proper plans.
-Many NGO ‘s are also putting their best efforts in the order to tackle the declining number of these endangered goat species.
+Research must be made to study the Nilgiri Tahr by preparing proper plans.
+Many NGOs are also putting their best efforts in the order to tackle the declining number of these endangered goat species.

-One of the rare identifies species of elephants among the three are the Asian elephants.
-They are the native of Asia and are found in the merely dense forest regions.
-More precisely, tropical forests of South India, North East India and the Sub Himalayan Region are the places where these Indian elephants took shelter.
+One of the rare identifies species of elephants among the three is the Asian elephant.
+They are native to Asia and are found in merely dense forest regions.
+More precisely, the tropical forests of South India, North East India, and the Sub Himalayan Region are the places where these Indian elephants took shelter.

 IUCN Red List has listed the Asiatic elephants as endangered species since 1986.

-In 2012, the studies were done which estimated the count of this vulnerable species around 30000.
+In 2012, studies were done that estimated the count of this vulnerable species around 30000.
 Constant reduction is observed in the number of these fascinating animals.
-The loss of their home due to the replacement of their habitat by the industrialisation of lands.
-Poaching, illegal trading are some other reasons which are making the fast dwindling of the species.
+The loss of their home due to the replacement of their habitat by the industrialization of lands.
+Poaching and illegal trading are some other reasons which are making the fast dwindling of the species.

 To achieve their conversation goals, the habitat of this endangered species must be conserved as the first step.
-A quiet good knowledge and awareness is required among the people from preventing them to harass the species for their personal usage.
+Quite good knowledge and awareness is required among the people from preventing them to harass the species for their personal usage.
 Many projects are working for the same.

-The red panda is quite different from those of giant panda.
-They are the small and cute mammals known as red panda.
+The red panda is quite different from the giant panda.
+They are the small and cute mammals known as the red pandas.
 These mammals are found in the eastern Himalayas in India.
-Majorly they have Himalayan Tees or the forested areas ads their home.
-They tree-dwelling mammals are found in temperate forests.
+Majorly they have Himalayan Tees or the forested areas ad their home.
+The tree-dwelling mammals are found in temperate forests.

-The innocent mammals of Eastern Himalayas are left in a very small numbers.
+The innocent mammals of the Eastern Himalayas are left in very small numbers.
 Their species are highly endangered.
-Even less than 10000 mammals are left., They have been declared endangered by the IUCN Red List.
-This docile mammal is, unfortunately, losing their habitat due to the destruction of the forest.
-Poaching is another common issue been recorded for the species to become vulnerable.
+They have been declared endangered by the IUCN Red List.
+Even less than 10000 mammals are left in the world.
+And in India, around 5000 red pandas are left.
+This docile mammal is, unfortunately, losing its habitat due to the destruction of the forest.
+Poaching is another common issue recorded for the species to become vulnerable.
 Their existence is critical and they are highly struggling due to deforestation.